Home/Insights/IPO Analysis

 Key InvestorsVenture Catalysts, MS Dhoni, Ocgrow Ventures

-Face Value (post-split)₹2 per share
+Face Value (post-split)₹2 per share (1:5 split from ₹10; pre-split equivalent ~₹2,275–2,475)

-What Garuda Aerospace Actually Does
+About Garuda Aerospace

 Garuda is not a lab-to-market company that has never faced commercial pressure.
 It operated under severe financial stress in its early years, stabilised through government contracts, and rebuilt systematically.
-The founder's background is unconventional — competitive swimmer, Harvard alumnus, business law background — but the operating track record across four profitable years is real.
+The founder's background is unconventional — competitive swimmer, Harvard alumnus, business law background — but the operating track record across three consecutive profitable years is real.

 Garuda Aerospace is a drone manufacturer and operator founded in 2015 by Agnishwar Jayaprakash in Chennai.
 The company designs, manufactures, and deploys drones across three primary verticals: